 It is at the 72-hour hearing that prosecutors give defendants (or their defense attorney) the formal complaint listing the criminal charges they are accused of.
 The judge reads aloud the complaint (unless the defendant “waives” the reading).
 Prosecutors also hand over the discovery, which is a packet containing all the available evidence so far in the case such as police officer reports.

 If the defendant is facing only misdemeanor charges, the defendant will enter an initial plea of not guilty.
 Then, the judge may schedule a trial, though the vast majority of cases are resolved through a plea bargain.
 If the defendant is charged with a felony, then the court will schedule a preliminary hearing.
-In-custody defendants have their prelim two weeks later unless they agree to delay it.1
+In-custody defendants have their preliminary two weeks later unless they agree to delay it.1

 Can police hold you for 72 hours?